The failing device was a UV sterilizer. Its cover is held by two little plastic notches, which broke. Plastic.

 For a time, two centuries ago, the French language shone on the Western world, and was spoken by most travelers and high society.
 During the 20th century, English has gradually become the main international language.
 Yet, this language is incredibly difficult to learn for many people on this Earth.

-Of course, we do need a language to communicate across countries and cultures.
+Of course, we do need a way of communicating across countries and cultures.
 Even more so since we can now communicate instantly with other people all over the world thanks to technology.

 For those of you who have some time to spare while having a good laugh – and in the meantime get my point -, you can watch this hilarious guy.
 Do we really need to learn all of those just to communicate?
 In any case, go on reading (as well as the follow-up parts, this article is only part 1 of a series).